hooriya067/DevMainSoft-CW2024/src/README.md

 - **CustomizationScreen:**
     - **Location:** `com.example.demo.UI.screens.CustomizationScreen`
-    - **Description:** Allows players to customize planes, offering options for visuals and initial attributes like health.Has a confirm button for user to confirm the plane and move forward.
+    - **Description:** Allows players to customize planes, offering options for visuals and initial attributes like health.Checks the user's coins availibility and manages customisation accordingly.Has a confirm button for user to confirm the plane and move forward.

 - **InstructionScreen:**
     - **Location:** `com.example.demo.UI.screens.InstructionScreen`